EXECUTIVE LEADERSHIP TEAM BIOS

 Elizabeth Burger, Senior Director, Strategic Initiatives

 Liz Burger serves as Senior Director of Strategic Initiatives at Johns Hopkins Technology Ventures.
 In this role, she ensures that JHTV’s resources are deployed effectively to enhance commercialization and innovation activities across the university and in the region.

 Prior to joining JHTV, Liz served as Executive Director/President of Evergreen Health Care, a post-Affordable Care Act health services startup organization.
 Liz also worked in a business consulting capacity at L.E.K.
 Consulting, where she conducted investment diligence analyses and provided strategic insights to companies in the retail and consumer products, life sciences, industrials and aviation industries.
 Liz is passionate about the role that all sectors can play in driving social change and has consulted on projects related to nonprofit fundraising, social entrepreneurship and corporate social responsibility.

 Liz holds a bachelor’s degree in Public Policy Studies from Duke University and an M.P.A. from New York University’s Wagner School of Public Service.

 Brian Stansky, Senior Director, FastForward

-Brian graduated, summa cum laude, with a B.S. degree in Accounting from Boston College and has an M.S. in Finance and Applied Economics from the Sloan School of Management at M.I.T.
-He is a CFA Charterholder.
+Brian graduated with a bachelor’s degree in accounting from Boston College and a master’s in finance and applied economics from the Sloan School of Management at MIT.
+He is a CFA charterholder.